 Climate Action Resources

-The Regional District of Okanagan-Similkameen (RDOS) has partnered with Properate.io to help homeowners learn about your home’s energy efficiency and how to plan for and implement effective, cost-saving, energy solutions.
+The Regional District of Okanagan-Similkameen (RDOS) has partnered with Properate to help homeowners learn about their home’s energy efficiency and how to plan for and implement effective, cost-saving, energy solutions.

 Why this partnership?

 The RDOS is launching a pilot project with Properate.io beginning June 2022.
 The goal of the project is to help improve local climate action through energy efficiency in homes.
 Properate provides a home energy evaluation and home upgrade reports for RDOS residents and property owners.

 This online tool can help you make the right decisions – in order of your personal priorities – and provides additional tools when talking with contracts, starting your own projects, or seeking to make a difference to your carbon footprint.

 What is Properate?

 Properate is a BC-based company providing data services for renovations.
 Properate has worked with numerous municipalities around the province using their proprietary tools to help residents and homeowners, as well as local and regional governments, better achieve their climate objectives.

 1- Visit RDOS Properate.io and enter your home address

 2- Get your free preliminary energy report in just 5 minutes

 3- Book a consultation to go through your report with one of Properate experts